-The graphic features a black background with a red vertical bar on the left.
-At the top left is a circular logo with the text "SAFETY", "QUALITY", "PRODUCTIVITY", and "THE CIRCLE OF SAFETY".
-To the right of the logo is the text "2011 BLASTER TRAINING".
-Below this is a yellow oval containing the text "SAFETY starts with ME!".
-To the right of the oval is a photograph of a harbor with several boats, including a red and white tugboat and a larger vessel with a yellow crane.
-In the bottom right corner of the graphic is the Maine Drilling & Blasting logo, which includes a small yellow icon and the company name.
+The graphic features a black background with white text and several logos.
+At the top right, the text "2011 BLASTER TRAINING" is displayed.
+To the left of the text is a circular logo for "THE CIRCLE OF SAFETY" with the words "SAFETY", "QUALITY", and "PRODUCTIVITY" around the top, and "THE CIRCLE OF SAFETY" at the bottom.
+Below the text is a yellow and red logo with the words "SAFETY starts with ME!" and a red vertical bar to its left.
+To the right is a photograph of a harbor with several boats, including a large ship and a tugboat.
+At the bottom, the text "Environmental Best Practices" is displayed, and the Maine Drilling & Blasting logo is in the bottom right corner.